Dunham History, Family Crest & Coats of Arms

 Another 58 words (4 lines of text) are included under the topic Early Dunham Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Dunham family moved to Ireland, but this topic is not covered in this excerpt.
-Another 37 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Dunham, or a variant listed above:

 Dunham Settlers in United States in the 17th Century

 - John Dunham of Plymouth who in 1633 purchased land at Dartmouth